Question Period - Wednesday, December 3, 2025

 Question Factors

-- •Specific data cited
+- •Specific evidence cited

 Mark Carney